aliseyedi01/Front-End-Interview/react.md

 - **Communication**:
   - React components use props to communicate with each other.
   - They serve as a medium through which data flows in a React application.
-- **Data Flow**:
+- **Flow**:
   - Props allow the flow of information from parent components to their child components.
   - This mechanism enables the passing of specific data without altering the child components directly.
-- **Flexible Values**:
+- **Values**:
   - While resembling HTML attributes, props in React are more versatile.
-  - They are not limited to strings; you can pass various JavaScript values, including objects, arrays, and functions.
-This flexibility makes props a powerful tool for building dynamic and interactive React applications.
+  - They are not limited to strings; you can pass various values, including objects, arrays, and functions.
+  - This flexibility makes props a powerful tool for building dynamic and interactive React applications.

 ```js
 // Parent component